Don't Think I Don't Think About It: Music video

-The song received a positive review from Billboard reviewer Deborah Evans Price, who said that the single "is that perfect combination of solid production, a great vocal and finely crafted song that adds up to a hit."
-Entertainment Weekly simple called the song "pretty great," and People called it a "bittersweet ballad".

 Chart performance

 "Don't Think I Don't Think About It" debuted at number 51 on the Hot Country Songs charts dated for May 3, 2008.
 The song reached a peak of number one on the chart week of October 4, making Rucker the first solo African-American artist to reach the top of the country charts since Charley Pride's "Night Games" in 1983.
 The song remained on top of the chart for a second consecutive week.
 It is also his first solo Top 40 hit on the Billboard Hot 100, at number 35.
 The song reached over a million copies in sales in May 2014.